gamez1985/bands-in-town/README.md

 - I've used [Bootstrap](https://getbootstrap.com/) which's an awesome implementation of the Design for React
 - Layouts/Components are based on [Bootstrap Grid System](https://getbootstrap.com/docs/4.1/layout/grid/), the application is completely **responsive**.

-## Testing
-I couldn't write the Unit tests for JS code because of time constraints.
-I had some medical issue in the beginning, but if sometime wil be allowed, i can write Unit tests.

 ## Deployment
 - I deployed the application on [Heroku](https://www.heroku.com/)
 - https://peaceful-anchorage-31825.herokuapp.com/